 These NRAs were asked how they addressed the issues raised.
-At the time of the data collection by BEREC, 2 NRAs (AKOS and NMHH23) stated they were awaiting a national court decision, while CNCM stated that they would consider a separate PIA market in the context of the next review of the broadband markets.
+At the time of the data collection by BEREC, 2 NRAs (AKOS and NMHH) stated they were awaiting a national court decision, while CNCM stated that they would consider a separate PIA market in the context of the next review of the broadband markets.

-4. Data collection for the market assessments
+3. Data collection for the market assessments

 Data collection for the purpose of market assessments has been covered in several of the BEREC documents and the practice is, in principle, well established.
 However, for the purpose of the present report, BEREC considers that it can bring added value to look at the data collection that had been done with respect to the use of PI of non-telco operators.
 Such non-telco's PI becomes more relevant in the context of the costly deployment of VHCNs.
-Clearly, based on the national circumstances (applicable laws, regulation, authorizations needed, town planning rules etc.), as well as of the status quo of the already-existing PI (irrespective of the owner), civil engineering works were not required for every network deployed, in every region.
-However, where this is relevant, BEREC explores the data collection by NRAs on infrastructure utilised for the deployment of electronic communication networks from non-telco operators in the context ex ante market analyses.
-This type of PIs falls into two broad categories, namely (i) telco infrastructure owned by a non-telco operator (such as local authorities, municipalities etc.) and (ii) non-telco infrastructure owned by non-telco operators (such as electricity, water supply, transportation etc.).
+Recognizing that civil engineering works were not required for every network deployed, in every region, BEREC explores the data collection by NRAs on infrastructure utilised for the deployment of electronic communication networks from non-telco operators in the context ex ante market analyses, where relevant.
+Such PI fall into two categories, namely (i) telco infrastructure owned by a non-telco operator (such as local authorities, municipalities etc.) and (ii) non-telco infrastructure owned by non-telco operators (such as electricity, water supply, transportation etc.).

 Out of the 29 NRAs surveyed, 26 (90%) responded to this question and 11 stated that they did not collect data from either of the groups in the process of the relevant market reviews.
-The breakdown of responses from the remaining 15 NRAs is illustrated in table AII.9 of Annex II, with 9 NRAs having collected data from group (i) and 13 NRAs from group (ii).
+The breakdown of responses from the remaining 15 NRAs is illustrated in table AII.9 of Annex II, with 9 NRAs having collected data from group (i) and 13 NRAs from 'group (ii)'.
 There is a noteworthy overlap between the NRAs that collect such data, with 7 NRAs collecting data from both groups.

 As a follow-up to the question above, BEREC was interested in finding out which type of infrastructure the data referred to.
 As of group (i), two main categories of owners had been identified, namely local authorities and big business parks.
 6 NRAs stated they collected data on the former and 2 stated they collected data on the latter.
 Besides the main categories, under the 'other category' 1 NRA (AK) mentioned they collected data on the telco infrastructure of the electricity network owner, which was separate to its electricity network infrastructure.
 9 types of owners of PI from group (ii) were identified as well, such as electricity, gas, road, water supply, wastewater, stormwater, public lighting, railway and waterway.
 Unsurprisingly, the most common category that NRAs collected data on was from electricity companies, the option chosen by 9 NRAs, with stormwater infrastructure at the other end, being the least popular category, with no NRA collecting this type of data.
-Figure AII.10 in Annex II illustrates these results.
+Figure All.10 in Annex II details these results.